nyx4d/3D_Project_Management_Tool/README.md

 Voice Commands: Integrated voice recognition for hands-free interaction.
 Dynamic Content Rendering: Editors update content dynamically, which is rendered in corresponding iframes.
 Event Logging: Captures and logs user DOM & BOM data for all event interactions for analysis and research.
-Scene Management: Save and preload scenes using PHP and MySQL for improved performance.
+Scene Management: Save and preload scenes using PHP and MySQL for improved performance.-->